xwp/ampnews/CONTRIBUTING.md

 You may use your preferred local development environment for this project.
 Below are the steps to setup the AMP theme in your WP local install:

-1. `git clone https://github.com/xwp/ampconf ampconf` to clone the [AMP theme repository](https://github.com/xwp/ampconf) in your `themes` directory.
+1. `git clone https://github.com/xwp/ampnews ampnews` to clone the [AMP theme repository](https://github.com/xwp/ampnews) in your `themes` directory.
-2. `cd ampconf` and `npm install` to install the [dev-lib](https://github.com/xwp/wp-dev-lib) which is used to run code sniffers (WPCS, ESLint) and PHPUnit in a pre-commit hook (macOS/Linux only) as well as on Travis.
+2. `cd ampnews` and `npm install` to install the [dev-lib](https://github.com/xwp/wp-dev-lib) which is used to run code sniffers (WPCS, ESLint) and PHPUnit in a pre-commit hook (macOS/Linux only) as well as on Travis.
 If you are working in a macOS or Linux environment, it is advised to install the pre-commit hook `./node_modules/wp-dev-lib/install-pre-commit-hook.sh` which will run the code sniffers and PHPUnit (if possible) locally before staged changes are committed (More info [here](https://github.com/xwp/wp-dev-lib/blob/master/readme.md)).

 ## Branching Strategy
 The branching strategy should follow [GitFlow](https://datasift.github.io/gitflow/IntroducingGitFlow.html) schema.
-The upcoming releases are managed in this repository [Projects](https://github.com/xwp/ampconf/projects).
+The upcoming releases are managed in this repository [Projects](https://github.com/xwp/ampnews/projects).
 Here is what a development cycle typically looks like:

 1. Issues to be completed for the upcoming release are added in the "To Do" column.
 2. Once the acceptance criteria are completed, this issue is assigned (may be self-assigned) and moved to the "In Progress" column.